yuki-961004/binaryRL/README.md

     var2 = "extra_Var2"
   )

-  # pass the result out of the function (global environment)
+  # pass the result to the parent environment
-  # make it easier to get the best parameters later
+  # make it easier to get the optimal parameters later
-  binaryRL_res <<- res
+  assign("binaryRL_res", res, envir = parent.frame())

   # if the algorithm is solving a minimization problem, return -ll
   invisible(-res$ll) # L-BFGS-B, GenSA, DEoptim ...